Memorex

 Every accepted fact has provenance.

 Each surface is a small, typed module you can adopt independently.
-They compose into a complete governed memory runtime.
+They compose into a governed runtime with explicit policy, audit, and observability contracts.

 Observation ingestion